FRCAluminati3555/aluminati-vision/README.md

 mjpg:http://AluminatiVision-3555:5801
 ```

+# Booster
+The Raspberry Pi has a highly variable clock speed.
+This program helps keep the clock speed high to ensure low-latency target info.

 # TODO
  - Target intersection for the dual target modes.
 We have attempted to implement this.
 We were not able to get it to work reliably, so we removed it.
 Suggestions on how to do this are welcome.